-Today, industrial robots already serve in many production sites for welding, assembling, board mounting and palletizing processes and have become essential for our lives.
+Today, industrial robots already serve in many production sites for welding, assembling, board mounting and palletizing processes and have become essential to our lives.

 Existing robot hands require a constant and high current input to maintain their hold on objects.
 In contrast, our patented no electricity locking system, "dyNALOX", installed in each joint of the hand enables the fingers to maintain their positions after the current input is turned off.
 This unique locking feature helps minimize power consumption and heat generation of the motors.